What if the video has no or low volume?

 The first step in resolving technical issues is to refresh your browser.
 If refresh does not resolve the issue try restarting your device.

-The video player can be switched to “Auto” or a lower resolution by clicking on the cog wheel ⚙️ icon button when hovering (or pressing) the video.
-This will open up a menu that allows you to select a lower quality video.
+The video player can be switched manually to a lower resolution by clicking on the cog wheel ⚙️ icon button when hovering (or pressing) the video.
+This will open up a menu that allows you to select a lower quality.
+There are 3 video options available: 1080p (full HD), 486p and 144p.
+We recommend viewing on the lowest video quality setting if your internet speed is slow or unstable.

 3. update your applications